-Technical disclosure regarding the Company's properties included in this AIF and in the documents incorporated by reference herein has not been prepared in accordance with the requirements of U.S. securities laws.
-Without limiting the foregoing, such technical disclosure uses terms that comply with reporting standards in Canada and certain estimates are made in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
+Technical disclosure regarding the Company's properties included in this AIF and in the documents incorporated by reference herein was prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
 NI 43-101 is an instrument developed by the Canadian Securities Administrators that establishes standards for all public disclosure an issuer makes of scientific and technical information concerning mineral projects.
-Unless otherwise indicated, all Mineral Resource estimates contained in the technical disclosure herein have been prepared in accordance with NI 43-101 and the Canadian Institute of Mining, Metallurgy and Petroleum Definition Standards on Mineral Resources and Reserves ("CIM Definition Standards") and any references to Mineral Reserves are references to Mineral Reserves as defined in the CIM Definition Standards.

-Canadian standards, including NI 43-101, differ significantly from the historical requirements of the United States Securities and Exchange Commission (the "SEC"), and Mineral Resource information contained or incorporated by reference in this AIF may not be comparable to similar information disclosed by U.S. companies.
+NI 43-101 differs significantly from the disclosure requirements of the United States Securities and Exchange Commission (the "SEC") generally applicable to U.S. companies.
+Accordingly, information contained in this AIF is not comparable to similar information made public by U.S. companies reporting pursuant to SEC disclosure requirements.